rnapier/testing/memory-bank/systemPatterns.md

 5. If key doesn't exist, create new Keychain item
 6. Return success/failure to client

-### Planned Implementation - Data Flow:
+### Future Implementations:
-The planned implementation will maintain similar flows but with clearer separation between the API layer and implementation details.
+Each implementation stage will maintain similar data flows but with different architectural approaches to demonstrate testing tradeoffs.